 If you’ve been feeling held back by believing that asking for help is somehow weak, presumptuous, or taking unfair advantage, let those feelings go.
 Give yourself permission to ask for help, recognizing that all around you, people more successful than you are doing exactly that in order to succeed.

-The people already in your life — family, friends, colleagues — truly want to give you their support.
+The people already in your life — family, friends, colleagues, past clients — truly want to give you their support.
 They just need to be asked, and shown how.
 If you have not yet told every single person you know about your business, now is the time.
 Tell them what services you offer, the type of clients you are seeking, and ask them to please spread the word about how you can be of service to their contacts.

 2. Make your requests specific.

 First, make sure you are actually asking, and not just hinting.
 Direct requests are much more likely to produce results.
 Say, “Would you introduce me to your friend?” instead of, “It would be good to meet your friend sometime, but I know you’re awfully busy.”

 Second, be specific about what you’re asking.
 Saying, “Please refer me some clients,” is nowhere near as effective a request as, “The best clients for me are people who care about their health and are suffering from back, neck, or joint pain.
 Do you know anyone like that?”

 3. Offer something in return.